 Wedding season is around the corner, and if you are the bride-to-be, you must be thinking about shopping.
 Wedding shopping is a tedious job, especially when you are buying clothing for your trousseau.
 Above all, there is a lot of confusion about the type of fabric, hand embroidery, color combination etc. To make the situation grave, the salesperson keeps bombarding us with unknown terms of embroidery and all.
 There are numerous kinds of traditional embroidery designs, and each one is unique in itself.

 1.Kashmiri Aari embroidery

-This fine artistry has progressed over centuries taking inspiration from Persian and Turkish embroidery.
+This fine artistry has progressed over centuries taking inspiration from Persian and Turkish traditional embroidery.
 This is a subtle and delicate work created by colorful threads and the needle called ‘Aar’.

 You will mostly find them on spun fabric salwar kameez, woolen shawls, and stoles.

 The magic of zardosi has been a part of the Indian royal couture for ages.
 Primarily, zardosi uses dabka (spring type metallic thread), sequin, pearls, fine metallic wires, etc. Intricate embellishments are carved on the fabric that oozes royalty and old school charm.
 Presently, most of the celebrity designers such as Sabyasachi Mukherjee and Anita Dongre use zardosi in their bridal wear.
 Thus, it is the most popular lehenga embroidery design you would find in almost all bridal wear.

 This kind of embroidery is most widely seen on bridal clothing.
 Additionally, zardosi juttis, potlis, and bangles are also very popular nowadays.